XP-NETWORK/documentation/docs/API/listing_nfts.md

 }
 ```

-## 5.3 Example of the console logged wrapped NFT from BSC on Velas
+## 5.3 Example of the console logged wrapped NFT from xDai

 ```json
 {